 - Commission of Winner’s Award –

 The Carole Pateman Gender and Politics Book Prize is awarded on a biennial basis, alternating with the Thelma Hunter Gender and Politics PhD Prize.
-The next award will be offered in 2021.

 - Significance of contribution to gender and politics research through effective incorporation of gender or feminist perspectives into political science.

 - Excellence in writing and communication.

 - To enter, please complete the Carole Pateman Gender and Politics Book Prize Nomination Form and email with a PDF or four electronic copies (if your copies are download codes or ebooks) of the nominated book to Arts-SSPS-APSA@unimelb.edu.au by the announced due date.
 Please do not submit anything until the call for nominations is announced.